aws-powertools/powertools-mcp/README.md

 See [Kiro Model Context Protocol Documentation](https://kiro.dev/docs/mcp/configuration/) for details.

 1. Navigate to `Kiro` > `MCP Servers`
-2. Add a new MCP server by clicking the `+ Add` button.
+2. Add a new MCP server by selecting the `+ Add` button.
 3. Paste the configuration given below:

 #### `kiro_mcp_settings.json`